Murder of Alesha MacPhail

 On 2 July 2018, six-year-old Scottish girl Alesha Sarah MacPhail was abducted from her bed and murdered by 16-year-old Aaron Thomas Campbell.
 Alesha, from Airdrie, North Lanarkshire, was three days into a stay with her grandparents on the Isle of Bute when Campbell entered their unlocked home at approximately 2am.
 The teenager had previously bought cannabis from Alesha's father Robert "Bobby" McPhail, who lived in the house, and initially went to steal the drug.
 Upon finding the child asleep, Campbell picked her up, carried her to the grounds of a demolished hotel, then raped and killed her by applying pressure to her face and neck.
-Alesha was reported missing at 06:23 GMT; her body was discovered by a member of the public at 08:54 GMT.
+Alesha was reported missing at 06:23 GMT; Her body was discovered by a member of the public at 08:54 GMT.

 Police Scotland charged Campbell with abduction, rape and murder on 5 July 2018.
 He denied any involvement and pleaded "not guilty" when his trial began on 11 February 2019.
-He logged a "special defence of incrimination" by claiming that Robert's girlfriend, Toni McLachlan, was responsible for murdering the child and framing him.
+He lodged a "special defence of incrimination" by claiming that Robert's girlfriend, Toni McLachlan, was responsible for murdering the child and framing him.
 Campbell was tied to the crime by CCTV footage, DNA, and fibres from his clothing, and the jury returned a guilty verdict after three hours of deliberation.
 A ban on publicly naming Campbell was lifted following his conviction.
 On 21 March 2019, he was handed a life sentence with a minimum term of 27 years; subsequently reduced to 24 years on appeal.
 He confessed to the crime before his sentencing, adding that he was "quite satisfied with the murder".

 The case generated a large amount of media interest in the United Kingdom, with the presiding judge Lord Matthews stating that he "could not think of a crime in recent times that has attracted such revulsion".
 The perceived safety of the Isle of Bute contributed to the public's shock, while the young age of the culprit prompted discussion and debate around the nature of underage murderers.